dharmafly/pablo-docs/_posts/0000-05-02-mouse-events.md

 category: reference
 ---

-Pablo can be used to attach mouse events to svg elements.
+Pablo can be used to attach mouse events to svg elements with `on()`.

     var paper = Pablo($output[0]).root({height:120});